 Designated Hero: Elphaba is considered important by pretty much everyone she meets and everyone who hears of her, yet accomplishes nothing of note the entire book.
 Promising student turned dropout; domestic terrorist who doesn't get her target; nun being a nurse; and recluse living in a castle in a remote village.
 When the Wizard stations an army detachment to watch her and brings a hostage to "protect himself from her", the main thing that comes to mind is "Why would he even know who she is?"

 Hilarious in Hindsight: At one point in the book, Elphaba walks onto the water and it freezes beneath her feet so that she doesn't fall in and melt.
-Skip ahead to 2013/14 and her Broadway actress, Idina Menzel, plays a character who does the exact same thing in a Disney movie.
+That should remind you that Idina Menzel was the first Elphaba in the Broadway musical adaption, and that Queen Elsa can do the same thing.

 Plus they have that incredibly emotional goodbye at the train station where they actually DO kiss - twice! - and where Elphaba's parting words to Glinda are "Hold out my sweet...Hold out if you can."
 And that part in the epilogue where Glinda literally feels Elphaba's death (despite not knowing exactly why she is suddenly so upset).

 And let's not forget the understated sequence where Glinda literally swoons into Elphaba's arms and Glinda thinks that Elphaba being so close makes her want to purr (seriously).
 At which point Elphaba tells her to resist followed by "Not here," and "I love you too much."
 Is that even subtext anymore, or have we hit text?

 The Les Yay carries over into Son of a Witch, when Glinda flips out when she sees Liir has Elphaba's cape and refers to her as 'My Elphie.'

 Elphaba's granddaughter gets in on it too, when her semi-romantic interest Tip is revealed to be Ozma Tippetarius.